Szeepy/CircuitBo/README.md

 - Contributing
-- You can contribute however you want, just make sure to send me a copy of your edited code on my email (szeepydev@gmail.com)
+- You can contribute however you want, just make sure to send me a copy of your edited code to my email (szeepydev@gmail.com)